Grandmother of 18 returns home for Mother’s Day after hybrid heart treatment

 “We make decisions with a heart team approach,” said Konstantinos Charitakis, MD, associate professor of cardiovascular medicine at McGovern Medical School and interventional cardiologist with UT Physicians.
 Patients with multivessel diseases and comorbidities are discussed at our heart conferences and as a group we identify the best treatment plan for that patient,” said Charitakis.

 For Eaglin, a hybrid revascularization approach was her best bet for a strong outcome.
-Hybrid revascularization is a combination of an off-pump coronary artery bypass surgery, which would be conducted by Bobovonikov, followed by a percutaneous coronary intervention (PCI) performed by Charitakis two days later.
+Hybrid revascularization is a combination of an off-pump coronary artery bypass surgery, which would be conducted by Bobovnikov, followed by a percutaneous coronary intervention (PCI) performed by Charitakis two days later.
 “This means she receives two low-risk procedures instead of a single high-risk triple bypass,” said Charitakis, who serves as the director of the cardiac care unit at Memorial Hermann Heart & Vascular Institute at Memorial Hermann-Texas Medical Center.

 Bobovnikov and Charitakis went over the treatment options with Eaglin and her daughter.
 “After meeting with the doctors, I knew I was in the right place,” said Eaglin.

 Eaglin underwent the off-pump coronary artery bypass surgery, meaning she received an open-heart surgery without needing to go on the cardiopulmonary bypass machine, sometimes called a heart-lung machine.
 This machine temporarily supports the entire body during surgery, while continuing to provide oxygen to the rest of the organ systems.
-By not needing it, Eaglin’s risks for complications decreases, “This allows the interventionalist, in this case Dr. Charitakis, to proceed with reduced risk for coronary intervention,” said Bobovonikov.
+By not needing it, Eaglin’s risks for complications decreases, “This allows the interventionalist, in this case Dr. Charitakis, to proceed with reduced risk for coronary intervention,” said Bobovnikov.

 Two days after her surgery, Charitakis performed the PCI, a minimally invasive approach to repair the remaining two diseased arteries.
 “For this, we typically enter through a small incision in either the groin or wrist, and deploy stents,” he said.